8. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) - article 25: health

 Persons with disabilities were less likely than persons without disabilities to rate their mental health as “good”, “very good”, or “excellent”.
 About 76% of men and 76% of women with disabilities reported good to excellent mental health.
 This compares to 96 % of men and 96% of women without disabilities.

-8.4 Unmet needs for physiotherapy, massage therapy or chiropractic treatments
+8.4 Unmet needs for physiotherapy, massage therapy, or chiropractic treatments

 Figure 8.4 – Text description

-Gender | Milder disabilities | More severe disabilities |
+| Gender | Milder disabilities | More severe disabilities |

-Men | 68% | 77% |
+| Men+ | 61% | 77%* |

-- Source: Statistics Canada, Canadian Survey on Disability, 2017 (Social Research Division calculations).
+- Source: Statistics Canada, Canadian Survey on Disability, 2022 (Social Research Division calculations).

-Regardless of sex or disability severity, the majority of persons with disabilities who required physiotherapy, massage therapy, or chiropractic treatments did not receive all of the treatments they needed in the last 12 months.
-Among persons with milder disabilities, 68% of men and 69% of women reported having unmet needs for physiotherapy, massage therapy, or chiropractic treatments in the last 12 months.
-This compares to 77 % of men and 79% of women with more severe disabilities.
+Regardless of disability severity or gender, the majority of persons with disabilities who required physiotherapy, massage therapy, or chiropractic treatments did not receive all of the therapy or treatments they needed in the preceding 12 months.
+Persons with more severe disabilities (77% of men and 77% of women) were more likely to report having unmet needs for physiotherapy, massage therapy, or chiropractic treatments than those with milder disabilities (61% of men and 66% of women).

 8.5 Unmet needs for counselling services